 Without a wine server or sommelier managing your booze, what should you do?
 Here are the basics of wine etiquette.

 Start with your grandmother, end with your teenage niece… errrr, I mean 21 year-old niece.
 Then, serve old fogies to young bucks.
 Walk clockwise around the table to serve your guests until you are dizzy.
 Ladies get first option because they usually peeter out first (unless they are my girlfriends, then you’re in trouble).

 Ask your seat neighbors if they’d like a fill ‘er up before hitting your own glass.
 Don’t worry about your across-the-table neighbors unless they perk up.
 If this happens, get up from your seat and pour them more.
 You’ll get hero status if you do this.

 Just like with food, if there is a last pour of wine that you really want, ask.
 Do something like this: “Would anyone like to share this last pour with me?”
 More than likely, other guests with social manners will insist you enjoy it all.
 Aren’t you are such a gentleperson!

 Some of the finest restaurants in the world don’t actually open wine at the table.
 They have a separate guéridon or side table to do the dirty work.
 You can emulate this proper technique by opening your wine bottles before dinner.

 How Much Should I Open?

-The usual rule is that 1 guest will drink an entire bottle of wine throughout a proper meal.
+The usual rule is that 1 guest will drink an entire bottle of wine (3-4 full glasses) throughout a proper meal.
 However, there’s more to it than that.
 Take a look around at the scene.
-Is it a long table?
+Do you have a long table?
 You should make it easy for people to drink and have a bottle within reach.

 How Should I Open a Wine Bottle?